I often describe myself (and please don’t laugh) as a creative soul trapped in a corporate role.

 Where people see problems, I see a chance to be creative – and that’s what we’ll talk about in this edition: creative problem solving using the PO method, introduced by Edward DeBono.

-At the start of last year I did a 30 day’s of creativity in the workplace writing challenge.
-It’s now condensed into this PDF which you can download for free if you’re interested.
+At the start of last year I did a 30 day’s of creativity writing challenge.
+It’s now condensed into a PDF which you can download for free if you’re interested.

-Creativity has (or should have) a prominent place in our work places.
+Creativity has (or should have) a space in our work places.
 I’d go so far as to say it’s the very fabric that keeps a business alive.
-Asking meaningful questions, turning problems on their head, looking for innovative new paths and being curious about why things are as they are, are all part of the creative process.
+Asking meaningful questions, solving problems with creative thinking, looking for innovative new paths and being curious about why things are as they are, are all part of the creative process.

 Problem Solving